ivan-salazar14/products_crud/README.md

 # Products

-This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).
-Feel free to contact us for further questions.

 ## Development

 When starting the application `docker compose up` is called and the app will connect to the contained services.